 Important, but not essential.
 Since many students decide on EM later in their medical school experience, it is common for applicants to have research experience from other fields.
-If your are interested in doing your AOSC project in the department, please contact Dr. Kontrick as early as possible with project ideas so we can determine availability of appropriate mentors.
+If you are interested in doing your AOSC project in the department, please contact Dr. Salzman as early as possible with project ideas so we can determine availability of appropriate mentors.
 Research experiences in EM definitely sets you apart, at least in that you'll have something to talk about during interviews.
 Consider the “Reflections” section of AEM for possible publication opportunities without research data.
 Consider the various medical student grant programs and research competitions.

 M3 and M4 Students